zowe/docs-site/docs/user-guide/mvd-configuration.md

 ## Configuring the framework as a Mediation Layer client

 The App Server and ZSS automatically register to the API Mediation Layer when present.
-If this is not desired, it can be disabled by setting the properties `components.app-server.mediationLayer.server.enabled=false` for app-server and `components.zss.mediationLayer.enabled=false` for ZSS.
+If this is not desired, registration can disabled by setting the properties `components.app-server.mediationLayer.server.enabled=false` for app-server and `components.zss.mediationLayer.enabled=false` for ZSS.

 ## Setting up terminal app plugins